A Man Tried To Attack A Washington Immigrant Detention Facility With Firebombs, Died In Shootout With Police

 — Las Vegas RJ (@reviewjournal) July 14, 2019

+“The outrageous and baseless accusations that have been leveled against our facilities have led to misplaced aggression and a dangerous environment for our employees, whose safety is our top priority.”

-The spokesperson went on to say that none of the allegations about inhumane conditions at immigrant detention facilities apply to facilities run by that particular company.
-The spokesperson said that all of its facilities are modern, and that no unaccompanied minors are kept there.
+The spokesperson went on to say that none of the allegations about inhumane conditions at immigrant detention facilities apply to those run by The GEO Group.
+The spokesperson said that all of its facilities are modern and that no unaccompanied minors are kept there.

 As for the suspect, he remains unidentified, and an autopsy is scheduled for the coming days.
-Authorities hope be able to identify him by Monday.
+Authorities hope to be able to identify him by Monday.